ACP Fabrication or Fitting

 A hole is to cut a conical hole into a Sheet/metal object.
 This process is normally used to create space for the head of a screw or bolt to sit flush with the surface of the material or to clean away burrs left from drilling and tapping.
 Counter sinking screw is allowed only for interior use.

 Viva ACPs can be fastened together or joined with other materials with rivets common to aluminium constructions.
-For exteriors use & high humidity areas it is suggested to use aluminium blind rivets with SS (Stainless Steel) screw which prevents corrosion on edges.
+For exteriors use & high humidity areas, it is suggested to use aluminium blind rivets with SS (Stainless Steel) screw which prevents corrosion on edges.

 Commercially available, Façade grade approved stainless steel screws should be used for fastening.
 The screws should be tightened with screw drivers or wrench.
-The screw should consist of sealing washer.
-The tightening of screw should be done without exerting any pressure to the panel.
+The screw should consist of sealing the washer.
+The tightening of the screw should be done without exerting any pressure to the panel.
 If the screws are too tight it may result slight deflection on sheet and the panel have no longer possibility for thermal expansion.

 3. Finished tray should be delivered to the site complete with components marking for easy identification and assembly.

 4 Fasteners including screws, nuts, bolts, and other items are required for joining the panel should be non-magnetic stainless steel.

 5. Rivets used for fastening the frames should be of aluminium, large flange head type with stainless steel mandrel.

 6. All other fixing materials should be of aluminium or stainless steel.

 7. Defective panels having warped, bowed, dents n scratch and broken must not be installed.